English Civil War: First English Civil War (1642–1646)

+1642 battles

 At the outset of the conflict, much of the country remained neutral, though the Royal Navy and most English cities favoured Parliament, while the King found marked support in rural communities.
 The war quickly spread and eventually involved every level of society.
 Many areas attempted to remain neutral.
 Some formed bands of Clubmen to protect their localities from the worst excesses of the armies of both sides, but most found it impossible to withstand both King and Parliament.

-On one side, the King and his supporters fought for traditional government in church and state.
-On the other, most Parliamentarians initially took up arms to defend what they saw as a traditional balance of government in church and state, which the bad advice the King received from his advisers had undermined before and during the "Eleven Years' Tyranny".
+On one side, the King and his supporters fought for what they saw as traditional government in church and state.
+On the other, most Parliamentarians initially took up arms to defend what they viewed as a traditional balance of government in church and state, and which they felt had been undermined by bad advice the King received from his advisers — such as George Villiers, Duke of Buckingham — and during his Personal Rule (the "Eleven Years' Tyranny").
 The views of the members of Parliament ranged from unquestioning support of the King – at one point during the First Civil War, more members of the Commons and Lords gathered in the King's Oxford Parliament than at Westminster — through to radicals who sought major reforms in religious independence and redistribution of power at a national level.

 After the debacle at Hull, Charles moved on to Nottingham, raising the royal standard there on 22 August 1642.
 At the time, Charles had with him about 2,000 cavalry and a small number of Yorkshire infantrymen, and using the archaic system of a Commission of Array, his supporters started to build a larger army around the standard.
 Charles moved in a westerly direction, first to Stafford, then on to Shrewsbury, as support for his cause seemed particularly strong in the Severn valley area and in North Wales.
 While passing through Wellington, he declared in what became known as the "Wellington Declaration" that he would uphold the "Protestant religion, the laws of England, and the liberty of Parliament".

 The Parliamentarians who opposed the King did not remain passive in this pre-war period.
 As in Hull, they took measures to secure strategic towns and cities by appointing to office men sympathetic to their cause.
 On 9 June they voted to raise an army of 10,000 volunteers and appointed Robert Devereux, 3rd Earl of Essex its commander three days later.
 He received orders "to rescue His Majesty's person, and the persons of the Prince [of Wales] and the Duke of York [James II] out of the hands of those desperate persons who were about them."
 The Lords Lieutenant whom Parliament appointed used the Militia Ordinance to order the militia to join Essex's army.